what is niNe inch Nails?

 The Downward Spiral.

 After the conclusion of the Self Destruct tour Trent would disappear from the public eye and enter rehab for his issues with drugs and alcohol.
 Shortly after this he also went into counselling due to the death of his grandmother.
-Through this he would write the songs I’m Looking Forward to Joining You, Finally and The Day the World Went Away that would ultimately become one of the tracks on NIN’s third album The Fragile.
+Through this he would write the songs I’m Looking Forward to Joining You, Finally and The Day the World Went Away (Halo 13) that would ultimately become tracks on NIN’s third album The Fragile (Halo 14).
 The Fragile would release in 1999 after a long recording process, with two CDs and just under 1 hour 45 minutes of music its one of NIN’s longest releases.
 It would receive critical acclaim (Pitchfork would change their original 2/10 rating to 8.7/10 when reviewing the vinyl rerelease in 2017) although not to the level of The Downward Spiral .

 To promote the album NIN embarked on the Fragility tour (split into two legs: Fragility 1.0 and Fragility 2.0) it was on this tour that Trent would overdose on heroin after mistaking it for cocaine, leading to the cancellation of some shows and another NIN hiatus as he entered rehab for a second time in 2001.